adr-h/kypow/README.md

 A Storybook-like tool for Kysely-powered apps.

 ## Disclaimer
-Warning: I built this for my own personal usage; therefore, it may not be entirely ready for general prime time use yet, because:
+Warning: I built this for my own personal usage; therefore, it may not be entirely ready for general prime time use yet.
+Current identified issues include:
 - all code is currently being run through `tsx` instead of being compiled
 - and probably other issues